ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 You will also receive earlier feedback and an extra grading attempt if you submit before the original deadline.

-The **Hard deadline** for all late/resubmissions is Friday of Week 10 at 10pm.
+The **Hard deadline** for all late/resubmissions is Thursday of Week 5 at 10pm.
 We will not accept any submissions after that time, for any reason.

+Each student gets a free “slip day” that allow an automatic 24-hour extension on any programming assignment (PA).
+You do not have to ask to use your slip day.
+Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use your slip day.

 <a id="g:exams"></a>
 <h3>Exams</h3>

 In place of on-paper exams, we will follow a different procedure for “exams” this quarter.